nats-io/nats-connector-framework/README.md

 }
 ```

-Plugins will require certain level NATS functionality.
-For convenience, a NATS Connector object is passed to the plugin after  NATS has been initialized, making it simple to subscribe and publish messages.
+Connectors will require a certain level NATS functionality.
+For convenience, a NATS Connector object is passed into the connector plugin after NATS has been initialized, making it simple to subscribe and publish messages.
 If additional NATS functionality is required beyond what is provided, the Connection and Connection factory can be obtained for advanced usage.
 ```java
 public interface NATSConnector {